mikebronner/laravel-messenger/README.md

 [![Packagist](https://img.shields.io/packagist/dt/GeneaLabs/laravel-messenger.svg)](https://packagist.org/packages/genealabs/laravel-messenger)

 ## Goal
-Provide a drop-in application-wide alerting functionality to display various types of alerts and notifications to the user in response to their actions.
+To provide a drop-in, application-wide alerting functionality to display various types of alerts and notifications to the user in response to their actions.

 ## Prerequisites
 - Bootstrap 3 or 4
 - Laravel 5.5
 - PHP >= 7.0.0

+## Features
+- Feedback notifications in form of bootstrap alerts or modals.
+- Send notifications from facade, app IoC reference, or blade directive.
+- Display notification easily via a blade command.

 ## Installation
 ```sh